 First Aid in the Outdoors

-First aid, especially when working in the outdoors is a crucial skill to hold and is often mandatory.
+First aid, especially when operating in the outdoors is a crucial skill to hold and is often mandatory.

 CTC's first aid courses include:

-- Outdoor First Aid, 2 day (16 hour) course, accepted for most outdoor environments.
-Suited to those holding CTC's MTB Leader Courses, including the Trail, Technical and Advanced qualifications, and the MTB Skills Instructor Award Awards.
-This course is also suited and relevant to most outdoor activity qualifications, such as BCU, MLTB, RYA etc.
+- Outdoor First Aid.
+This 2-day (16 hour) course, which is accepted for most outdoor environments, specifically covers the first aid requirements where you are away from immediate (road based) ambulance access.
+Suited to those holding CTC's Leader, Instructor and Trainer Awards.
+This course is also appropriate and relevant to most other outdoor activity qualifications, such as BCU, MLTB, and RYA.

 - Bike First Aid.
-This 1 day course covers typical incidents and injuries sustained by cyclists and mountain bikers, and provides scenarios to help you manage emergencies.
-It is ideally suited to general riders and club members, as well as those working in ambulance and phone landline accessible environments such as holders of Ride Supporter, Ride Manager and MTB Skills Instructor Urban.
+This 1-day course covers typical incidents and injuries sustained by cyclists and mountain bikers, and provides scenarios to help you manage emergencies.
+It is ideally suited to general riders and club members, as well as those working in ambulance and phone landline accessible environments, such as holders of Ride Supporter, Ride Manager, Club Ride Leader and MTB Skills Instructor Urban.

 Each First Aid in the Outdoors course includes: